markschl/seqtool-docs/docs/find.md

       --no-ambig           Don't interpret DNA ambiguity (IUPAC) characters --algo <NAME>        Override decision of algorithm for testing (regex/exact/myers/auto) [default: auto]
-      --gap-penalty <N>    Gap penalty to use for selecting the the optimal alignment among multiple alignments with the same starting position and the same edit distance.
-The default penalty of 2 selects hits that don't have too InDels in the alignment.
-A penalty of 0 is not recommended; due to how the algorithm works, the alignment with the leftmost end position is chosen among the candidates, which often shows deletions in the pattern.
-Penalties >2 will further shift the preference towards hits with substitutions instead of InDels, but the selection is always done among hits with the same (lowest) edit distance, so raising the gap penalty will not help in trying to enfoce ungapped alignments (there is currently no way to do that) [default: 2]
+      --gap-penalty <N>    Gap penalty used for prioritizing among multiple matches with the same starting position and an equally small edit distance.
+While substitutions have a fixed penalty of 1, the gap penalty can be modified to take values >1.
+The default of 2 prefers more concise alignments.
+A high gap penalty does *not* enforce ungapped alignments.
+Only perfect matches
+                           (`-D/--max-diffs 0`) are ungapped [default: 2]

 Search range:
       --rng <RANGE>          Search within the given range ('start:end',